 - Rising Cost of Living: Military pay has not risen to meet growing inflation, carrying military families specifically in the Tidewater, Virginia area into food insecurity.

-By recognizing these contributing factors, we can all work to enhance support for military families battling hunger.
+By recognizing these contributing factors, we can all work to enhance support for military families facing food insecurity.
 MFAN will continue to inform policy makers, armed forces leadership, fellow military-connected nonprofits, and the general public to raise awareness and inspire action that brings urgently-needed solutions.